Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

 - `csrfDisabled`: Set to 'true' to disable CSRF protection (not recommended for production)
 - `defaultLocale`: Set the default language (e.g. 'de-DE', 'fr-FR', etc)
 - `googlevisibility`: 'true' to allow Google visibility (via robots.txt), 'false' to disallow
+- `xFrameOptions`: Controls whether your instance can be embedded in an iframe.
+Set to `DENY` to prevent clickjacking.
+Use `SAMEORIGIN` only if you embed the UI in your own application.
+- `loginAttemptCount`: Number of failed login attempts before an account is locked (e.g. `5`)
+- `loginResetTimeMinutes`: Minutes before a locked account is automatically unlocked (e.g. `10`)

 ## Authentication Setup